dxatscale/sfpower-scratchorg-pool/README.md

 ## Upgrading from 1.1.0-1 to 2.0.0-1

-In order to upgrade from 1.1.0-1 to 2.0.0-1 the picklist value 'Return' needs to be added to the 'Allocation_Status__c'
+In order to upgrade from 1.1.0-1 to 2.0.0-1 the Picklist value 'Return' needs to be added to the 'Allocation_Status__c'

-### For users who are using the sfpower-scratchorg-pool unlocked package:
+### For users who are using the sfpower-scratchorg-pool Org-Dependent Unlocked Package:

 <b>First install the new version of the package in your DevHub: </b>

-        sfdx force:package:install --package 04t1P000000katQQAQ -u <devhub_alias>  -r -a package -s AdminsOnly -w 30
+        sfdx force:package:install --package
+        -u <devhub_alias>  -r -a package -s AdminsOnly -w 30

-<b>Secondly add the new picklist value using either the CLI or the Setup menu</b>
+<b>Second, add the new picklist value using either the CLI or the Setup menu</b>

 Update through the CLI:
 1. git clone https://github.com/dxatscale/sfpower-scratchorg-pool.git